 How do you hold up the undermount sink while installing?

-What should be considered when choosing a faucet?
+What should be considered when choosing a faucet for your sink?

 - Design – A lot of it really comes down to personal preference.
 There are so many different styles to choose from, it can be pretty overwhelming.
 For us, we narrowed it down by choosing a modern style (which matched our kitchen cabinet hardware) and a black matte finish.

-- Finish and materials – Hausera said it best when they said “it’s what on the inside that counts” in this kitchen faucet guide that you should definitely read!
-It really comes down to what your sink is made from, specifically on the inside.
-The more metal, the better, which brings me to the next things you should consider when choosing a faucet…
+- Finish and materials – It’s really what is on the inside that counts when it comes your faucet.
+The more metal, the better, which brings me to the next things you should consider when choosing a faucet.

 - Budget – Usually the cheaper faucets are made from cheaper materials, like rubber and plastic.
 We like to say that you should get a best faucet that your budget can afford.

 Are kitchen sink faucets universal (aka will any kitchen faucet fit my sink?)

 No, not necessarily.
 It depends on a few things.